 My husband does not like hard boiled eggs, but the rest of us do!
 I especially love them when we are hiking and picnicking, and also on trips when the extra protein is so helpful.
 I did not bring any when we went beach camping this year and they were sorely missed (by me)!

-Pour in 1 cup of water into the Instant Pot, add a steamer basket, and place the desired number of eggs on the basket.
-Seal and cook the eggs on high pressure for 8 minutes*.
+Pour in 1 cup of water into the Instant Pot, set in your trivet or a steamer basket, and place the desired number of eggs on the trivet/basket.
+Place the lid on the Instant Pot, turn the valve to sealing, and cook the eggs on high pressure for 5 minutes.
 Quick release the pressure.
-Let the eggs cool slightly, and eat immediately or store in the refrigerator.
+Immediately transfer the eggs to an ice bath, then peel when cooled.

 I made this Instant Pot cheat sheet for you to print out and use for quick reference.
 I laminated mine (love my laminator!) which has already come in handy since I had to wash off pork juice from the front of the page today.